roxana-zeraati/abcTau/README.md

 ## Installation
-For the current version you need to add the package path manually:
+For the current version you need to clone this repository and add the package path manually to your Python script or Jupyter Notebook:
 ```
 import sys
 sys.path.append('./abcTau')
 ```
+You can see the working examples in the Jupyter Notebook Tutorials 1 and 2.
+Typical time for installation is less 10 sec.
-For the final version we will provide the "pip install" option for the package.
+For the final version of the package we will provide the "pip install" option.

 ## Development
 The object oriented implementation of the package allows users to easily replace any function, including generative models, summary statistic computations, distance functions, etc., with their customized functions to better describe statistics of their data.
 You can send us your customized generative models to be added directly to the package and create a larger database of generative models available for different applications (contact: research@roxanazeraati.org)